estdenis-clt/-megr2157-portfolio/docs/assignments/A04/index.md

 <img width="883" height="527" alt="image" src="https://github.com/user-attachments/assets/557fe5db-ed5e-4149-a642-924efef528c6" />

 After that, I now had to do the calculations of the maximum stress that would be used throughout the designing process and would allow me to make a functioning product.
-In order to do this I had to draw a free body diagram and use Statics in order to find the moment about point A.
+In order to do this I had to draw a free body diagram and use statics in order to find the moment about point A.

 <img width="888" height="502" alt="image" src="https://github.com/user-attachments/assets/467260c3-7f6c-48b8-8fd1-92cfeb21634b" />